Select the Spray Foam Rig that Best Suits Your Needs

 A quality Spray Foam Rig will be laid out so that the weight distribution of the component are balanced, allowing for a safe and smooth tow.
 Since the spray foam rig is the applicators work space, a well laid out rig will usually include a good barrel bracing system to safely transport chemicals.
 Tool boxes, cabinets, and work bench will assist with storing tools and supplies in an organized manner.

-he Trailer or truck should be Heated and well insulated (with Closed Cell of course).
+A Spray Foam Trailer or Spray Foam Box Truck should be heated and well insulated, using closed cell spray foam insulation.
 Safety equipment should be included such as: Fresh Air Breathing, Eye Wash, First Aid, and Fire Extinguishers.
-Other tools such as Mixers, Cutters, Bung Wrench, and Drum Dolly may also be needed depending on the type of foam being sprayed and the application.
-All of these things have weight and need to be calculated when determining the correct trailer size and GVWR weight rating.
-If the Trailer is undersized and overweight it will eventually have many issues.
+Other tools such as Mixers, Cutters, Bung Wrench, and Drum Dolly may also be needed depending on the type of spray foam being processed.
+These things have weight and need to be calculated when determining the correct Spray Foam Trailer size and GVWR.
+If the Spray Foam Rig is undersized and overweight there will be many expensive issues.

-Not all trailers will work for a spray foam rig.
-Height of the interior is extremely important so that transfer pumps can be removed with ease.
-The frame of the trailer is its strength and is best to have a 2X6 inch steel main frame and not C channel.
-Axels are also extremely important torsion axels are going to allow for a better tow and last longer.
-Keep in mind the width as well.
+Height of the interior is extremely important so transfer pumps can be removed with ease.
+The strength of the Spray Foam Trailer starts with the frame and is best to have a 2” x 6” steel main frame and not C channel.
+Axels are also extremely important; torsion axels are going to allow for a better tow and last longer.
 A narrow trailer is going to limit maneuverability inside the rig.
-An 8.5 foot width is recommended.
+An 8’ width is recommended.

-Choosing the Proportioner (Reactor) that is best for your needs is extremely important.
-The Proportioner (Reactor) will determine all of the rest of the components needed to make sure that the rig runs smoothly during its life in production.
-Heater size of the proportioner and air compressor will determine the power needed from the generator or shore power needed.
-The generator will determine the size of the trailer and axels needed to support the equipment install.
+Selecting the proper Proportioner or (Reactor) is key .
+The Proportioner (Reactor) will determine all the rest of the components needed to make sure that the Spray Foam rig runs smoothly during its life in production.
+Heater size of the proportioner and air compressor will determine the size of the generator or shore power requirements.
+The generator will determine the size of the Spray Foam Trailer.

 Machine Capabilities and Flow Rates